Benchmarking and Enhancing VLM for Compressed Image Understanding: More Benchmarking Results

 \subsection{Additional Rate-Metric curves Results}

 {In this work, we primarily evaluate open-source VLMs because the cost of querying commercial API-based models is prohibitively high, as stated in the conclusion section of the original paper.
-Moreover, closed-source models cannot be used for our adaptor-based enhancement experiments, making it impossible to verify the effectiveness of the proposed method on these models.
+Moreover, closed-source models cannot be used for our adapter-based enhancement experiments, making it impossible to verify the effectiveness of the proposed method on these models.
 However, we conducted an evaluation on OCRBench using GPT-4o to validate the effectiveness for closed-source VLMs.
 The rate-metric curve is shown in \autoref{fig:fig-rebuttal-chatgpt4o} and all outcomes are fully consistent with the findings presented in this paper.}

-{We further incorporated the COCO-Caption task using the Qwen-Chat model.
+{We further incorporated the COCO-Caption task using the Qwen-Chat model as shown in \autoref{fig:fig-rebuttal-cococaption}.
 By including this image captioning task, we enhance the breadth and completeness of our evaluation.
 Representative experimental results are presented below.
 We report the bpp, ROUGE-L, and CIDEr scores for three representative methods, and use CIDEr to compute the BD-Metric for all compression approaches.
 The outcomes remain fully consistent with the findings reported in our paper.
 From the curve, we observe that generative codecs achieve the best overall performance, further confirming their advantage in semantic reconstruction under low-bitrate conditions.}

-Furthermore, we present additional evaluation results in the form of Rate–Metric curves.
-We report results for other VLMs, organized into three series of figures.
+Furthermore, we present additional evaluation results in the form of Rate–Metric curves in \autoref{fig:qwen_chatl}, \autoref{fig:qwen7B}, \autoref{fig:Intern1B}, \autoref{fig:Intern2B}, \autoref{fig:Intern8B}, \autoref{fig:Janus1B} and \autoref{fig:Janus7B}.
+We report results for other VLMs, organized into three series.
 Each figure includes Rate–Metric curves across all considered codecs and benchmark datasets as well as the baseline performance on uncompressed images.